Mental Health & Well-Being, Personal Development

 by Queen D, February 14, 2018

-It bothers me to no end when a woman short-changes herself – maybe because I do it to myself fairly often.
-More specifically, I have an acquaintance who has refused to date anyone for the past decade because she still pines for someone…who used her and tossed her aside (and slept with one of her […]
+It bothers me to no end when a woman short-changes herself—maybe because I do it to myself fairly often.
+More specifically, I have an acquaintance who has refused to date anyone for the past decade because she still pines for someone who used her for her job skills, tossed her aside, and cheated on her. […]

 Mental Health & Well-Being